 Charter Question #10: To what extent (and, if so, how) could ICANN, the Organization or a constituent part thereof, be the beneficiary of some of the auction funds?

-ICANN, the Organization or a constituent part thereof could potentially be a beneficiary in either of two scenarios:
+ICANN, the organization or a constituent part thereof could potentially be a beneficiary in either of two scenarios:

 Funds are used by the ICANN organization distinct from the granting process, for example to replenish the reserve fund.